Ilya-Muromets/Pani/README.md

 This code is built/tested for Pixel 6,7,a/pro.

 ## Installing the App
-1. If your device does not lock installing applications from unknown sources, you can just directly install `Pani.apk`
+1. If your device does not lock installing applications from unknown sources, you can just directly install `Pani.apk` (see: releases)
 2. Otherwise, you should [enable developer mode on your device](https://developer.android.com/studio/debug/dev-options), open this project in [android studio](https://developer.android.com/studio), build, and install